Devan-Kerman/Fields-API/README.md

 ValueField is just an accessor basically, it's an interface to translate global calls (eg. world + pos) to local ones (eg. chunksection).
 Feel free to make your own for other primitives

 ## DataHandlers
-DataHandler is the format in which the data is stored in memory, and can tick `TickingDataHandler`
+DataHandler is the format in which the data is stored in memory, and can tick `TickingDataHandler`.
+Overriding the `shouldSync` method and returning true allows

 ```java
 package net.devtech.heat;